Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

 iro.js offers a variety of different color picker styles.
 These can be combined as required showing a part of the color definition

 - **direction** the components can be arranged either vertically or horizontally
 - **components** a combination out of several components can be selected and sorted.
-Each component has there general options
+    - Each component has these general options
         - **border** color
         - **width** border width in pixel.
 0 or none to disable
     - *color wheel*: The classic color wheel showing the hue.
 (Should be combined with a saturation slider)
         - *lightness* **fade** to fade the wheel according to the lightness level **constant** to show full colors only
         - *starting angle* of 0° hue level